james-t-larson/neutral-times-api/taskell.md

 - Complete Tests for Generation Service
 - Get Lazydocker working in AWS instance.
 Can't even get into rails c without googling
 - Move prompt to database
-- Persist database as a volume in the docker-compose file.
-    > This is the reason that the database is lost when docker-compose down is run

 ## Doing